 Hiring and retaining great workers is one of the biggest challenges we face as nonprofits.
 That’s why Common Good Vermont partners with NH Center for Nonprofits and Maine Association of Nonprofits to collect the latest data on wages and benefits from our tri-state area.
 Each state produces a state-specific report on Wages and Benefits based on the data collected in this survey.

-In Vermont, our nonprofit sector employs about 69,000 jobs which translates to 1 in 7 workers.
+In Vermont, our nonprofit sector employs about 69,000 jobs which translates to 1 in 7 workers (data.commongoodvt.org).
 We contribute about $5.7 billion per year to the economy through wages paid, retail and wholesale purchases and professional service contracts.
-Understanding how our sector is changing as a result of COVID-19 is an essential step in planning for what comes next for nonprofits and our communities.
+Understanding how employment and hiring in our sector is changing is an essential step in planning for what comes next for nonprofits, our people, and our communities.